EPI-USE-Labs/html_routes/README.md

 rake html_routes
 ```

-Specify a custom output file:
+To specify a custom output file:

 ```bash
 rake html_routes out=tmp/custom_file.html
 ```

-If you don't want to open it in your browser automatically:
+If you don't want the output file to open in your browser automatically:

 ```bash
 rake html_routes background=true